Scott Atlas: Ordeal and Triumph

 Almost as if you could almost say it was the traditional or conservative approach and what we enacted was the untried and radical approach.

 That's exactly what I'm saying is that what was enacted was reckless and frankly unethical.
+Yeah.

-after the Delta had passed, then there was a pause, and I remember Joe Biden had said by July 4th, it'll be over with.
+after the delta had passed, then there was a pause, and I remember Joe Biden had said by July 4th, it'll be over with.

 But